ablazleon/Analysis-design-and-implementation-of-efficient-business-software-tools/README.md

 BUsiness intellegnece a coste de pcoa felxibildiad en lso objetos

-Ordenaqrlo por la cantidad que falta comrpar
+Ordenaqrlo por la cantidad que falta comrpar => avoid this step of having to do this each time

 - other features rpa